It’s important to drink water even when it’s cold out! Stay hydrated this winter by checking out these simple tips:

 Don’t think that you lose as much water during the winter?
 Take a look at your breath when you walk outside on a cold day.
 All of that steam is water vapor escaping your body with each breath.

 How much water do you need to drink every day during the winter?
 The bottom line is that we are all different and have different activity levels during the winter, so only you know how much water you need every day.

-How can you tell if you getting enough liquids?
+How can you tell if you are getting enough liquids?
 If you feel thirsty your body is already partially dehydrated.
-Another sign can be found in the bathroom.
-Yes, we went there.
-If your urine is clear or light-colored, you are doing fine.
-If it is yellow, then it’s time for more water.
+Additionally, if your urine is yellow as opposed to clear or light-colored then it’s time for more water.

 If you need one more reason to stay hydrated this time of year, here you go: Too little water makes it tougher to keep off extra pounds.
 Since we all tend to eat more during the winter, a well hydrated body can help control your appetite and break down fat for energy more efficiently.
 You’ll be happy you hydrated when swimsuit season rolls around!

 Health Benefits of Laughter